Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Introduction

 The study of non-spherical gravitational collapse has gained in momentum following the discovery of cylindrical and plane gravitational waves.
-Bronnikov and Kovalchuk \cite{BK} were the pioneers in the investigations on non-spherical gravitational collapse.
-Ashtekar and Varadarajan obtained the expression for the energy per-unit length (along the symmetry direction) of gravitational waves with a spacelike symmetry in 3+1 dimensions, with cylindrical waves as a special case \cite{Ashtekar}.
-The definition of cylindrical symmetry in general relativity as a specialization of the case of axial symmetry has been considered by Carot \emph{et al.} \cite{Carot} and Barnes \cite{Barnes}.
+Cylindrical gravitational waves were first studied by Einstein and Rosen \cite{Rosen,ER}.
+Thorne \cite{Thorne2} proposed a definition of energy for systems invariant under rotations about and translations along a symmetry axis.
+This is the "cylindrical energy" or "C energy" which obeys the conservation law and is locally measurable.
+The unique static universe of Melvin \cite{Melvin} gives an absolute minimum of the C energy contained inside any cylinder.
+The C energy is also used to demonstrate the resistance of magnetic field lines to cylindrical gravitational collapse.
 Chiba \cite{Chiba} studied the case of cylindrical dust collapse.
 Others \cite{Nolan,GJ,PW} investigated various aspects of cylindrical collapse of counter rotating dust and rotating cylindrical shells.
-Hayward studied gravitational waves, black holes and cosmic strings in cylindrical symmetry.
-Considering the most general vacuum cylindrical spacetimes, Goncalves \cite{Goncalves} has demonstrated that there are no trapped cylinders in the spacetime, and has presented a formal derivation of Thorne's C-energy, based on a Hamiltonian reduction approach.
-Di Prisco \emph{et al.} \cite{PHMS} studied shear-free cylindrical gravitational collapse for an interior non-rotating fluid with anisotropic pressures and exterior vacuum Einstein-Rosen spacetime.
+Hayward studied gravitational waves, black holes and cosmic strings in cylindrical symmetry \cite{hay}.
+Considering the most general vacuum cylindrical spacetimes, Goncalves \cite{Goncalves} presented a formal derivation of Thorne's C-energy, based on a Hamiltonian reduction approach.
+For the cylindrical collapse of counter-rotating dust, Goncalves and Jhingan \cite{GJ} showed that generic regular initial data could be specified for which there were no trapped surfaces in the spacetime, and a line-like singularity was inevitably developed.
+Di Prisco \emph{et al.} \cite{PHDMS} studied nonadiabatic charged, dissipative, spherically symmetric gravitational collapse with shear.
+They \cite{PHMS} also studied shear-free cylindrical gravitational collapse for an interior non-rotating fluid with anisotropic pressures and exterior vacuum Einstein-Rosen spacetime.
 The case of the collapse of a heat conducting charged anisotropic fluid cylinder have been studied by Sharif and Abbas \cite{SA1} and that of a charged fluid cylinder with shear viscosity by Sharif and Fatima \cite{SF}.